 Motivation for Lasting Change

-“Happy New Year!”
-How many times have you said these words to family, friends and coworkers over the past few weeks?
+"Happy New Year!"
+How many times have you said these words to family, friends and coworkers?
 How many times have you said it over the past decade or two?
 How many times has it been said to you?
 Every one of us wants to have a happy, healthy New Year.